-Logic is rarely studied in schools today, and its effects are evident.
-Even people with college degrees today cannot think critically or formulate good arguments.
+Logic is rarely studied in schools today, and the effects are evident.
+Even people with college degrees cannot think critically or formulate good arguments.
 It is thus safe to say that individuals, and society as a whole, would benefit from the study of logic—the art of reasoning well.

 Logic can be divided into two parts, informal and formal.
 Informal logic involves the study of critical thinking.
 It focuses on making strong arguments in debate and avoiding logical fallacies.
 Formal logic involves the study of syllogisms.
 A syllogism has two premises and a conclusion, and if it is valid, the conclusion will follow from the premises.
 Here is the most famous example of a syllogism: “All men are mortal.
 Socrates is a man.
 Therefore, Socrates is mortal.”

 Some people think logic sounds like a terrible subject to study, but many people actually enjoy studying logic once they get into it.
 Even if it is challenging at times, the study of logic is well worth the effort.
 Logic helps students think rationally and argue well, and it will therefore help students in other subjects.
 Logic should be studied around middle school age, as children at that age begin to develop the ability to formulate arguments.
 I think 8th grade is the ideal age for a logic class (though it could be studied in 7th or even 9th grade).